 annual realized volatility for the S&P for year

+3. Total Returns.
+We continue this blog post.
 Compute total nominal geometric returns for the S&P 500: for year

 Below is the graph of returns 1928-2025.